microsoft/qsharp-language/Specifications/Language/3_Expressions/ValueLiterals.md

 ## String Literals

-Value literals for the [`String` type](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) are an arbitrary length sequence of Unicode characters enclosed in double quotes.
+A value literal for the [`String` type](https://github.com/microsoft/qsharp-language/tree/main/Specifications/Language/4_TypeSystem#available-types) is an arbitrary length sequence of Unicode characters enclosed in double quotes.
 Inside of a string, the back-slash character `\` may be used to escape a double quote character, and to insert a new-line as `\n`, a carriage return as `\r`, and a tab as `\t`.